Gig Harbor, Washington

 Down Payment Assistance in Gig Harbor (2026)

-That's where ONE+ by Rocket Mortgage changes the equation.
-The buyer puts down 1% of the purchase price.
-Rocket Mortgage contributes 2% — up to $7,000 — as a grant.
-Not a deferred loan.
-Not a second lien that follows the buyer to the closing table when they eventually sell or refinance.
-A grant, with no repayment required, ever.
-The buyer who was $10,000 short of a down payment now needs a fraction of what they assumed.
-And this isn't a program reserved for first-time buyers — repeat buyers qualify too, as long as household income is within the ONE+ limit for Pierce County.
-For buyers who earn above that ceiling, Washington State's WSHFC Home Advantage program — with its $180,000 income limit for Pierce County — covers significant ground that ONE+ doesn't reach.
+What most buyers in this situation don't know is that one program has already solved the structural problem.
+ONE+ by Rocket Mortgage works like this: the buyer puts down 1% of the purchase price, and Rocket Mortgage contributes 2% — up to $7,000 — as a grant.
+Not a loan.
+Not a deferred second mortgage that follows you to the closing table.
+A grant.
+Permanently.
+That buyer who was $10,000 short of a conventional down payment now needs a fraction of what they thought.
+And this isn't a first-time buyer program — repeat buyers qualify too, as long as household income falls within the ONE+ limit for Pierce County.
+For buyers whose income or purchase price falls outside ONE+'s parameters, Washington's WSHFC Home Advantage program extends meaningful help with a $215,000 income ceiling that most dual-income Gig Harbor households clear with room to spare.

 ONE+ by Rocket Mortgage: Washington's Only True Grant